Cosentyx (secukinumab) is a prescription brand-name medication. It’s approved by the Food and Drug Administration (FDA) to treat:

 Plaque psoriasis dosage in adults

-For adults with both plaque psoriasis and psoriatic arthritis, the recommended dosage of Cosentyx is the same as for plaque psoriasis.
+For adults with both plaque psoriasis and PsA, the recommended dosage of Cosentyx is the same as for plaque psoriasis.
 See “Plaque psoriasis dosage” above.

 Plaque psoriasis dosage in children

-For children with both plaque psoriasis and psoriatic arthritis, the recommended dosage of Cosentyx is the same as for plaque psoriasis.
-See “Plaque psoriasis dosage” above.
+For children with both plaque psoriasis and PsA, the recommended dosage of Cosentyx is the same as for plaque psoriasis.
+See “Plaque psoriasis dosage in children” above.

 Psoriatic arthritis dosage

-Cosentyx may be used in adults and children ages 2 years and older with this condition.
+Doctors may prescribe Cosentyx to treat psoriatic arthritis (PsA) in adults and children ages 2 years and older.
 Dosages for adults and children are described below.

 Psoriatic arthritis dosage in adults

-If you continue having symptoms while receiving Cosentyx, your doctor may recommend increasing your dosage to 300 mg once every 4 weeks.
+If you continue having symptoms, your doctor may increase your dosage to 300 mg once every 4 weeks.*

 Psoriatic arthritis dosage in children

-The recommended dose for psoriatic arthritis in children is based on body weight as follows in the table below.
+The recommended dose for psoriatic arthritis in children over age 2 years is based on body weight as shown in the following table:

 How to use

-You should use Cosentyx according to your doctor or another healthcare professional’s instructions.
+You should use Cosentyx according to your doctor’s or another healthcare professional’s instructions.

-A healthcare professional will give you your first injection at your doctor’s office.
-They may teach you how to give yourself Cosentyx injections with the prefilled syringe or Sensoready pen at home.
+A healthcare professional may give you your first subcutaneous injection at your doctor’s office.
+They may teach you how to give yourself Cosentyx injections with the prefilled syringe, UnoReady pen, or Sensoready pen at home.
 Talk with your doctor about whether one form may be simpler for you to use.

-The Cosentyx website features helpful videos showing the correct way to give injections with the syringe or pen.
+The Cosentyx website features videos showing the correct way to give injections with the syringe or pens.
 You can also speak with a Cosentyx support specialist and receive live virtual injection training.
 To do so, call Cosentyx Connect at 844-COSENTYX (844-267-3689).

 How often to use

-The dosing schedule of Cosentyx varies depending on which condition you’re using Cosentyx to treat.
-You’ll use Cosentyx either once a week or once every 4 weeks.
-It’s best if you take Cosentyx on the same day every week or month.
+The dosing schedule of Cosentyx varies depending on which condition you are using Cosentyx to treat.
+You’ll receive Cosentyx either once a week or once every 4 weeks.
+It’s best if you have you receive your Cosentyx dose on the same day every week or month.

-To help make sure that you don’t miss a dose, try putting your treatment schedule in your calendar.
+To help make sure that you do not miss a dose, try putting your treatment schedule in your calendar.
 You can also try setting a reminder on your phone.

-Cosentyx is approved to treat plaque psoriasis and psoriatic arthritis in some situations.
+Cosentyx is approved to treat plaque psoriasis and psoriatic arthritis (PsA) in some situations.

-Psoriasis is an autoimmune condition that typically causes skin to develop raised areas that are itchy and scaly.
+Psoriasis is an autoimmune condition that typically causes the skin to develop raised, itchy, and scaly areas.
 An autoimmune condition occurs when your immune system mistakenly attacks your own body.

 Plaque psoriasis is one type of psoriasis.
 The raised patches are called plaques, and they form when your skin cells build up too quickly.
-The buildup leads to inflammation (swelling and damage), which can make plaques worse.
+The buildup leads to inflammation (swelling and damage), which can worsen plaques.

-Some people with psoriasis will develop psoriatic arthritis.
+Some people with psoriasis will develop PsA.
 It’s a type of arthritis that occurs when your immune system mistakenly attacks your joints.
 This causes inflammation, which can become very painful.

 The way Cosentyx works